Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ### Setting up with Packer

-Install Packer from here: [Packer Installation](https://www.packer.io) To access Packer from the command line, you need to add it to the PATH system variable.
+- Install Packer from here: [Packer Installation](https://www.packer.io)
+- To access Packer from the command line, add it to the PATH system variable.
-Upgrade PowerShell to at least version 4.0.
+- Upgrade PowerShell to at least version 4.0.
 - The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
-Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
+- Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git
+- To configure proxy in CentOS, edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
 Remember to HTML-encode non-alphanumeric characters.

 Before running a command, make sure that all of the files in the project contain Unix style line endings.